 Capital One's top-tier offerings the *venture x* and the new *venture x business* come with a ton of valuable travel benefits while coming with a far more affordable price tag than the annual fees attached to both the *chase sapphire reserve* and *amex platinum card*.

-That's no mistake: The Venture X nicely fills a void with its $395 annual fee between lower-end travel cards and the ultra-premium cards with annual fees pushing $700 a year.
-And thanks to a few benefits the card offers, you can very easily recoup that annual fee each and every year.
+This is by design.
+The personal and business versions of the Venture X cards fill a void with their $395 annual fee between lower-end travel cards starting at around $95 and the ultra-premium cards with annual fees pushing $700 a year.
+And thanks to a few benefits you get with either version of the card, you can very easily recoup that annual fee each and every year.
 And no perk makes it easier than the Venture X $300 travel credit.

 Let's walk through what this benefit is, how it works, and everything you need to know about using it.

 Learn more about the *venture x*.

 How Does the Venture X $300 Travel Credit Work?

 Each year that you hold the Capital One Venture X card, you'll receive a $300 travel credit that is redeemable only through the Capital One Travel Portal.

 Previously, this meant that after making a purchase on the Capital One Travel portal, you could expect to receive a $300 credit on your card statement shortly after making your travel booking.